zeek/zeek/frameworks/input.rst

 Reading Data to Events
 ======================

-The second supported mode of the input framework is reading data to Bro events instead of reading them to a table.
+The second supported mode of the input framework is reading data to Zeek events instead of reading them to a table.

 Event streams work very similarly to table streams that were already